Library | Sustainable Finance Practices

 Fixing financial and economic systems

-Resources aimed at transforming financial and economic systems to prioritise human well-being, equity, and environmental sustainability.
-These resources include tools, networks, and guidance on systemic changes such as systems thinking, degrowth, green growth, doughnut economics, decoupling economic growth from environmental degradation, and adhering to limits to growth.
+Resources focused on transforming financial and economic systems to prioritise human well-being, equity, and environmental sustainability.
+Includes systemic change models such as degrowth, green growth, doughnut economics, and limits to growth.

 Refine